-- a multiple hypothesis approach for camera poses which leads to more accurate pose estimation. - a mapping network architecture that combines depth measurements with imagebased priors, which is highly robust and yields accurate depth maps. - an efficient depth refinement strategy combining a network with the narrow band technique.
+- a tracking network architecture for incremental frame to keyframe tracking designed to reduce the dataset bias problem. - a multiple hypothesis approach for camera poses which leads to more accurate pose estimation. - a mapping network architecture that combines depth measurements with image-based priors, which is highly robust and yields accurate depth maps. - an efficient depth refinement strategy combining a network with the narrow band technique.

-The most related classical approach is DTAM [23], which stands for Dense Tracking And Mapping.
+The most related classical approach is DTAM (Newcombe et al, 2011), which stands for Dense Tracking And Mapping.
 Conceptually we follow a very similar approach, except that we formulate it as a learning problem.
 Consequently, we call our approach DeepTAM.

-For tracking, DeepTAM uses a neural network for aligning the current camera image to a keyframe -color and depth image- to infer the camera pose.
-To this end, we use a small and fast stack of networks which implement a coarse-to-fine approach.
+For tracking, DeepTAM uses a neural network for aligning the current camera image to a keyframe-color and depth image-to infer the camera pose.
+To this end we use a small and fast stack of networks which implement a coarse-to-fine approach.
 The network stack incrementally refines the estimated camera pose.
 In each step we update a virtual keyframe, thereby improving convergence of the predicted camera pose.
 This incremental formulation significantly simplifies the learning task and reduces the effects of dataset bias.
 In addition, we show that generating a large number of hypotheses improves the pose accuracy.

-Our mapping network is built upon the plane sweep stereo idea [3].
+Our mapping network is built upon the plane sweep stereo idea (Collins, 1996).
 We first accumulate information from multiple images in a cost volume, then extract the depth map using a deep network by combining image-based priors with the accumulated depth measurements.
 To further improve the depth prediction we append a network, which iteratively refines the prediction using a cost volume defined on a narrow band around the previous surface estimate.
-The obtained depth can be a valuable cue for many vision tasks, e.g. object localization [26, 4], scene understanding [11, 12], image dehazing [8, 36, 35].
+The obtained depth can be a valuable cue for many vision tasks, e.g. object localization (Song and Chandraker, 2015; Dhiman et al, 2016), scene understanding (Gupta et al, 2013, 2015), image dehazing (Fattal, 2008; Zhang and Patel, 2018a,b).

 As a learning approach, DeepTAM is very good at integrating various cues and learning implicit priors about the used camera.
-This is in contrast to classic approaches which fundamentally rely on handcrafted features like SIFT [22] and photoconsistency maximization.
-A well-known problem of learning-based approaches is overfitting, and we took special care in the design of the architecture and the definition of the learning problem so that the network cannot learn simple shortcuts that would not generalize.
+This is in contrast to classic approaches which fundamentally rely on handcrafted features like SIFT (Lowe, 2004) and photoconsistency maximization.
+A well known problem of learning-based approaches is overfitting, and we took special care in the design of the architecture and the definition of the learning problem so that the network cannot learn simple shortcuts that would not generalize.

 As a consequence, DeepTAM generalizes well to new datasets and is the first learned approach with full 6 DOF keyframe pose tracking and dense mapping.
-On standard benchmarks, it compares favorably to state-of-the-art RGB-D tracking, while using less data.
-DeepTAM employs dense mapping that can process arbitrary many frames and runs at interactive frame rates.
+On standard benchmarks, it compares favorably to stateof-the-art RGB-D tracking, while using less data.
+Deep-TAM employs dense mapping that can process arbitrary many frames and runs at interactive frame rates.